mbell0/CloudChallenges/Journey/002/Readme.md

 ## Try yourself

 I wanted to create the user using Azure Cloud Shell - PowerShell.
-Rather than doing it by the portal.
+Rather than doing it in the portal.

 ### Step 1